 Item 6: COUNCIL DISCUSSION – Independent Review Process (IRP) Standing Panel

 The GNSO Council needs to decide who will participate in the selection committee for members of the IRP Standing Panel.
 Mary Wong, Org, informed councilors that Org is still working on factors such as time requirements, scope and decision-making methodology.
-She added that once the selection is made by SOs and ACs, it will be forwarded to the ICANN Board,
+She added that once the selection is made by SOs and ACs, it will be forwarded to the ICANN Board.

 Keith Drazek explained that the main task is to decide how to select candidates to the selection committee.
 One option could be the Standing Selection Committee.